orcwg/orcwg/cyber-resilience-sig/README.md

 Finally, this paper will examine the tension between the practical necessity for manufacturers to shift security left (i.e. with the open source projects) and their inability to compel those projects to take on this responsability—given that compliance obligations rightfully rest with the manufacturers—and will underline the need for incentives-aligning mechanisms to resolve this tension.

-This white paper will be shared with the [EU Commission][] and the [CRA Expert Group][] and will provide important context for the [Specification on generic security requirements for open source components](#specification-on-generic-security-requirements-for-open-source-components) described below.
+This white paper will be shared with the [EU Commission][] and the [CRA Expert Group][] and will provide important context for the [Specification on generic security requirements for open source components][generic security requirements] described below.

 Note: This white paper might be combined with the paper on [security attestations][] described below.